danniel1205/tech-notes/k8s/explore-admission-controllers/explore-admission-controllers.md

 - Why validating admission is after mutating admission ?
     The reason is whatever request object a validating webhook sees needs to be the final version that would be persisted to `etcd`
+- If we have two webhooks are applied to the same resource, in which order the request will be validated ?
+The request will be validated against the webhooks specified in the `ValidatingWebhookConfiguration.webhooks` one by one.
+Which means if the first succeeded, the request will be sent to the second one.